Sergey-Kit/SQL_to_Tableau_transform/README.md

 - 5 payment.attempt
 - 6 payment.success

-1) Two SQL files because of my both left hands)
+1) Prepare data in MS SQL.
+Two SQL files because of my both left hands) The first file-query creates an intermediate table to use it in second file-query.

 2) Visualisation was made in trial version of Tableau, so dashboard is preserved only in screenshot format.